-In the above dashboard, similarity of visualization colors enables you to quickly group related data, see trends and draw comparisons.
+In the above dashboard, the similarity of visualization colors enables you to quickly group related data, see trends, and draw comparisons.
 The 1st row covers overall growth metrics, the second row presents product information and the 3rd row displays regional sales trends.

-The smart use of colors enables you to tell a story about overall business performance, helps viewers analyze product growth and compare regional sales
+The smart use of colors enables you to tell a story about overall business performance, help viewers analyze product growth and compare regional sales

-On the other hand, if you use similar colors to visualize unrelated data, then people will look for a relation that doesn’t actually exist.
+On the other hand, if you use similar colors to visualize unrelated data, then people will look for a relationship that doesn’t actually exist.
 Let’s look at the dashboard below.